it3xl/git-repo-sync/README.md

 Probably this is not a good idea to specify here the `master` branch name because a branch mentioned in `sync_enabling_branch` will be synchronized under the Victim strategy.
 But you can specify there a branch with one of your conventional prefixes for the Conventional syncing of it.
 For example `client-master`.

 ## Notes, Drawbacks & Limitations
-* Git Large File Storage (LFS) extension is not supported.
 * Usage with SSH isn't tested but possible.
 * **git-repo-sync** is resilient for HTTP fails and interruptions.
 * It has protections from an occasional deletion of your entire remote repository.
 * Arbitrary Git-history rewriting is supported.
 * Within a single installation, **git-repo-sync** can synchronize as many pairs of Git-repositories as you want.
 Every sync pair is a sync project for **git-repo-sync**.
 * **git-repo-sync** doesn't synchronize Git-tags because some popular Git-servers block manipulations with Git-tags.
+(I do not want to research and cover all cases by tests for it).
 * **git-repo-sync** doesn't attempt to do Git-merge or rebase.
+Just FYI.

 ## Support Operations

 ### Remote Repo Replacing Support

-Real case of my customer.
-You want to synchronize your existing Git-repo with a Git-repo of your new software parnter.
+This is a real case of my customer.
+You may want to synchronize your existing Git-repo with a Git-repo of your new software parnter.

 Option 1.<br/>
 Create a new git-repo-sync project and use it (project description file or environment variables).